 Informed roles may or may not be directly affected by the process or outcome.
 And as long as their input will have little or no effect on the ability of those responsible to perform their job or impact the eventual outcome, they won’t be asked for direct feedback or review.
 For this reason, communication with informed parties is often limited to one-way progress updates.

-Undoubtedly, you’ll find multiple parties within your organization who simply need to be kept abreast of a project’s progress.
+Undoubtedly, you’ll find multiple parties within your organization that simply need to be kept abreast of a project’s progress.
 But be careful not to lump people into the informed role without some consideration.
 Avoid potential problems by taking the time to assess the requirements of any role that is informed.
-For example,people who use the process often are considered informed, when their user experience insights should place them firmly in the consulted category.
-The same is true for finance or legal teams whose insights and responses can have immediate and dramatic impact on the process.
+For example, people who use the process often are considered informed, when their user experience insights should place them firmly in the consulted category.
+The same is true for finance or legal teams whose insights and responses can have an immediate and dramatic impact on the process.